sighol/dedupe/README.md

 dedupe FOLDER1 FOLDER2 --score=50=MY_REGEX --score=100=MY_OTHER_REGEX
 ```

 Each file will get the score of the first regex that matches.
-Files from a duplication group will only be deleted if all files in the group has a score.
+Files from a duplication group will
+only be deleted if all files in the group has a score and not all files have the same score.

 To perform deletion:

 ```shell
 dedupe FOLDER1 FOLDER2 --score=50=MY_REGEX --score=100=MY_OTHER_REGEX --delete
 ```

+# TODO

 ## Clean up CLI interface